hitblast/avro.py/README.md

 **Additional Developer Notes**

 The coding style for this project embraces readability and consistency over traditional styling methods.
 To start off, [flake8](https://flake8.pycqa.org/en/latest/) has been used as the primary linting tool.
 The unit tests are done using the [pytest](https://pypi.python.org/pypi/pytest) framework.
-The command line tool, on the other hand, is made using [Click](https://pypi.python.org/pypi/click) and the [Rich](https://github.com/Textualize/rich) framework.
-Coupled with the CLI, [PyClip](https://pypi.python.org/pypi/pyclip) has been used to implement clipboard functionality into the library.

 If you want to set up your coding environment for this project, then you can do so by running the following command in your terminal: